-Few walking holidays will give you such a sense of escape from modernity, into a world of alternative farming and lifestyles.”W alking Cèzarenque is a moderate walking tour in the area in and around the Upper Cèze Valley.
-Nestled between the eastern flank of the Cevennes and Ardèche, this beautiful countryside is both unspoiled and under-explored.
+Few walking holidays will give you such a sense of escape from modernity, into a world of alternative farming and lifestyles as Walking Cèzarenque.”

 Late sixties hippies built alternative lifestyles here amidst a movement to re-populate rural villages.
 Their products are on sale in many of the Valley’s markets.
 The second generation has installed solar-powered, wooden eco-dwellings, yet many homesteads, whether stone or wooden, are still bereft of running water.
 The river water, however, is some of the purest in France, to which the crayfish bear testimony.

-Alternative farming is well implanted, and you have the opportunity to visit one of the few surviving chestnut-drying houses [La Clede] still functioning in France, an organic farm and an organic wine grower of Clinton-based wine – a grape variety still considered ‘dangerous’, outlawed commercially since the 1930s and limited to ‘consomation familialle.’
+When Walking Cèzarenque, you learn that alternative farming is well implanted – and you have the opportunity to visit one of the few surviving chestnut-drying houses [La Clede] still functioning in France, an organic farm and an organic wine grower of Clinton-based wine – a grape variety still considered ‘dangerous’, outlawed commercially since the 1930s and limited to ‘consomation familialle.’
 Visits by arrangement.
 The imposing Cheylard castle is never far away, keeping a watchful eye over your perambulations from its hilltop vantage point.